rekfuki/eywa/app/public/static/docs/functions/create.md

 ### Creating Functions
 > This page focuses on creating a function using the website.
 Documentation for the REST API can be found [here](/api-docs/?urls.primaryName=gateway-api#/Functions/postFunctions)

-Function creation page can be accessed by navigating to [functions](/app/functions) and clicking `CREATE FUNCTION` button at the top of the page ([a direct link](/app/functions/create)).
+Function creation page can be accessed by clicking on [Functions](/app/functions) directive on the navigation bar.
+Alternatively you can access it via a direct [link](/app/functions/create)

+&nbsp;
 [![](/static/docs/functions/function_create_navbar_location.png)](/static/docs/functions/function_create_navbar_location.png)

 &nbsp;
+When the page with a list of function loads.
+You will see a `CREATE FUNCTION` button at the top right of the page

+&nbsp;
 [![](/static/docs/functions/function_create_button_location.png)](/static/docs/functions/function_create_button_location.png)

 &nbsp;
+Press the button and a page with the following form will appear

+&nbsp;
 [![](/static/docs/functions/function_create_form_details.png)](/static/docs/functions/function_create_form_details.png)

-Once the page is loaded you should see a form with the following fields:
+The form will have the following fields:

 - `Function Name` - is required and must follow these rules:
     - match `^(([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9])?$` regular expression.